solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

     }
     ```

--   `afterDeployMock()`: Here it is used to deploy and add `MockOutBox` contract address on `Arbitrum Bridge` contract using `vm.store` foundry cheatcode and it also etches `MockArbSys` bytecode at `Arbitrum sys` contract address.
-As already explained in overview section the calldata for the L2 proposal must be a call to `sendTxToL1` on the ArbSys precompiled contract which takes L1 timelock contract address as the first parameter and L1 timelock schedule calldata as the second.
-The `MockArbOutbox` is used to simulate offchain actions, bridge verifies that schedule was called by the L2 timelock by querying the outbox contract, by storing `MockArbOutbox` address inside bridge we make sure that the bridge verification passes although no offchain actions were made.
-These two mocks are critical for the arbitrum proposal flow and here we can see how FPS makes it easy to simulate such complex proposal flow.
+-   `afterDeployMock()`: deploys the `MockOutBox` contract and points on the `Arbitrum Bridge` with the help of the `vm.store` foundry cheatcode.
+Additionally, we embed the `MockArbSys` bytecode at the `Arbitrum sys` contract address.
+As previously mentioned in the overview section, the calldata for the L2 proposal needs to be a call to the `sendTxToL1` on the ArbSys precompiled contract.
+This call requires the L1 timelock contract address as the first parameter and the L1 timelock schedule calldata as the second parameter.
+The `MockArbOutbox` is employed to replicate off-chain actions.
+The bridge ensures that the schedule was initiated by the L2 timelock by calling `l1ToL2Sender` in the outbox contract .
+We ensure that the bridge verification is successful, even though no genuine off-chain actions have been executed.
+These two mock functionalities are crucial for the arbitrum proposal flow, and here, we can observe how FPS simplifies the simulation of such a complex proposal flow.

     ```solidity
     /// @title MockArbSys